CGladwin/RayTracing-Directed-Study/Devlog/optics.md

   ```
 - some caveats:
   - we need to handle when a ray is travelling in a negative direction, and want to return the inverse of an interval we planned for (e.g, [7,3] instead of [3,7])
+    - When computing intersections, you need to ensure that tx0 is the smaller value and tx1 is the larger value.
+If they are reversed, you’ll need to swap them to maintain consistency
-  - because we're breaking down the ray formula into its components (e.g. `Ray_point(constant_t).x = Origin_Point.x + constant_t * direction_Vec.x`), its possible for a component to be 0 if the ray does not move in that axis (which results in dividing by 0 when isolating for t!).
+  - because we're breaking down the ray formula into its components (e.g. `Ray_point(constant_t).x = Origin_Point.x + constant_t * direction_Vec.x`), its possible for a direction_Vec component to be 0 if the ray does not move in that axis (which results in dividing by 0 when isolating for t!).
 Its also possible for the ray origin to lie on a slab, if true along with the former, results in 0/0 = NaN!
+  - When dx = 0, you can use min and max operations to correctly determine whether the ray intersects the slab.
+For example:
+    - If both tx0 and tx1 are +∞, the ray is outside the slab and moving away from it.
+    - If both are -∞, the ray is outside the slab and moving toward it (but still parallel, so no intersection).
+    - If one is +∞ and the other is -∞, the ray lies entirely within the slab.
+  - For now, the book asks us to arbitrarily decide whether the rays whose origins are on a slab plane are hit or not